 For a country where the past and present intertwine, and where coffee is inherent to local custom, the kahwaje is a reminder of Beirut’s bygone years and living proof that the tradition is very much alive.

-Nassib Selman Talih has been serving coffee for 56 years at Phoenicia Hotel Beirut’s Mosaic Restaurant.
-He is the longest serving kahwaje in Lebanon.
+Nassib Selman Talih has been serving coffee at Phoenicia Hotel Beirut’s Mosaic restaurant for almost 60 years.
+He is the longest-serving kahwaje in Lebanon.

 The tradition of drinking Arabic coffee continues to play an important role in Lebanese culture.
 It is a symbol of generosity and warm hospitality, qualities that this nation is famous for.
 Offering guests a cup of coffee at the end of their meal is intrinsic to the Lebanese restaurant experience.
 It reaffirms how proud we are of our heritage and I think that is why I have been in this profession for so long.